 - 77. Visit a place that your loved one always wanted to travel to, but never got the chance.
 If he or she was cremated, scatter some ashes there.
 Or set a small memorial with a tea-light and a small laminated photograph.
-You could also write a small summary about your loved one for other travellers to read, should they come across your little memorial site.
+You could also write a small summary about your loved one for other travelers to read, should they come across your little memorial site.

 - 78. Honour a loved one’s special collection or hobby by participating in that interest or activity (e.g. coin collecting, reading, golfing).